gliech/create-github-secret-action/README.md

 ![release](https://github.com/gliech/create-github-secret-action/workflows/release/badge.svg)

-This action can be used to create or update secrets in the GitHub Actions API.
+This action can create or update secrets in the GitHub Actions API.
 It supports both repository and organization secrets in a unified input syntax.

 ## Usage